 The estate tax is a tax some states and the federal government levy on the estates of wealthy people after they die but before the money is given to their heirs.
 It is sometimes called the “death tax.”

 Don’t confuse the estate tax with the inheritance tax, which is a separate tax some states levy on recipients of an inheritance after it has been passed on.

 Maryland Inheritance Tax

 Maryland also has an inheritance tax.
 If the inheritor is the deceased’s child or direct descendent, the spouse of a child or direct descendent, a spouse, parent, grandparent, sibling, stepchild or stepparent, the inheritance tax does not apply.
-If money is left to anyone else, including siblings, there is a 10% Maryland inheritance tax.
+If money is left to anyone else there is a 10% Maryland inheritance tax.